Microorganism Billiards: Microorganism billiards inside a regular polygon

 We begin by studying the deterministic microorganism billiard inside a regular polygon with $N$ sides, in the case where the body can only move from each wall to an adjacent wall.
 Figure~\ref{swimmer_hit_example}a illustrates the collision interaction with any wall; regardless of the angle of incidence, $\theta_i$, the body departs from the surface at a critical departure angle, $\theta_c\in(0,\pi/2)$.
 We include the possibility that the body translates a distance $\delta$ between impact and departure.
 The constraint that the swimmer only impacts an adjacent wall can be written in terms of the departure angle; namely, with the interior angle of the polygon given by $\theta_{p}=(N-2)\pi/N$, we require $\theta_c\in (0,\pi/N)$.

 To understand the nature of the dynamics we take advantage of the symmetry in the system and study a map of $[0,1]$ to itself, writing $x_n$ for the $n$th point of impact, measured from the vertex just behind the swimming cell (see Fig.~\ref{swimmer_hit_example}b).
+(This is called the \emph{reduced billiard map}~\cite{del_magno_srb_2014}.)
 Given $x_n$, the subsequent point of impact is found geometrically.
 Assuming for the moment that $\delta=0$, we find

 where $\beta<1$ in the case of adjacent wall impacts.
 Writing $x_n=\beta(1-x_{n-1})$, and so on, results in an explicit expression for the $n$th position,

 Since $\beta<1$, the dynamics lose memory of the initial position $x_0$ exponentially fast in the number of impacts and the body settles to a periodic orbit with